ventoviro/windwalker-rad-doc/.vaseman/entries/documentation/admin/controller.md

 index.php?option=com_flower&task=sakuras.state.publish
 ```

-This task will get `FlowerControllerSakurasStatePublish` controller in `controller/sakuras/state/publish.php`,
+This task: `sakuras.state.publish` will get `FlowerControllerSakurasStatePublish` controller in `controller/sakuras/state/publish.php`,
 if this controller not exists, Windwalker will use default `Windwalker\Controller\State\PublishController` instead.

 # Executed Hooks